Skip to content

 Intercept X for Mobile

-Intercept X for Mobile is not a new app from Sophos, but a renaming of the previous “Sophos Mobile Security” app.
-Sophos wants to unify all endpoint protection solutions under the name “Intercept X,” whether they run on a Windows computer, Mac, server or mobile device.
+Intercept X for Mobile is not a new app but a rebranding of the former “Sophos Mobile Security” app.
+Sophos plans to gather all endpoint protection solutions under the Intercept X brand, regardless of platform—Windows, macOS, servers, or mobile devices.

-Sophos Secure Email enhancements
+Sophos Secure Email improvements

 • iOS: Contacts can now be saved as favorites.

-• iOS: Calendar entries can now be forwarded
+• iOS: Calendar entries can now be forwarded.

 • Added support for Android 10